-A. Icon — A symbol representing the effort.
-This area should be free from typography.
+A. Icon — A symbol representing the effort: This area should be typography-free.

 B. Title — The initiative’s official name, non-academic program, event, community/ outreach service, or campaign: This can vary from one to three lines, depending on length.
 The width is variable as needed, and the sidebars should maintain adequate spacing and not be crowded.
 The department or unit name does NOT go here.

-C. Descriptor — A reference to the unit or a further explanation of the promotional title.
-In cases where a promotional logo will be marketed off-campus, listing “University of Florida” is required.
+C. Descriptor — The name of the department or unit or a further explanation of the promotional title: In cases where a promotional logo will be marketed off-campus, listing “University of Florida” is required.

-D. Type Lockup — The title and descriptor together create the type lockup.
-The font, format and arrangement may not be changed.
+D. Type Lockup — The title and descriptor together: The lockup font, format, and arrangement may not be changed.
 All elements of the type lockup must always be the same color, either the official blue or white (depending on the background color).

 The Promotional Logo template can be found on the Downloads page in the Logos section.

 The Office of Strategic Communications and Marketing does not provide promotional logo design services.
 SCM encourages you to:

 - Work with a marketing agency

 To get started, go to Downloads.
 Under Logos, choose Promotional Logo Template.